-The wine has long been a goto pairing partner, not only for foods but also for events.
+Wine has long been a go to pairing partner, not only for foods but also for events.
 Whether at a wedding, gallery exhibition or a gathering of friends, the proper presentation of wine is an event in and of itself.

 Wine, from its production to its serving, is an ancient art, one that first arose beyond the shores of America.
-So, it’s unsurprising its quantities are generally measured in the metric system as opposed to the United State’s Imperial system–specifically milliliters (ml) versus fluid ounces (oz).
+So, it’s not surprising that its quantities are generally measured in the metric system as opposed to the United State’s Imperial system–specifically milliliters (ml) versus fluid ounces (oz).

 Wine by the Numbers: 750ml to oz

 Since a standard bottle holds enough wine for two people to enjoy three glasses a piece, that means roughly six 4 oz pours.
 And for larger than standard bottles, this 750ml unit still holds.
-For instance, the unit ratio for a Magnum (That’s a double-size bottle.) would be 2 to 1.
-So, at 1500ml, that’s 50.8 oz (technically 50.7 oz), or around 12 pours.
+For instance, the unit ratio for a Magnum (that’s a double-size bottle.) would be 2 to 1.
+So, at 1500 ml, that’s 50.8 oz (technically 50.7 oz), or around 12 pours.

 Plan on averaging only five pours from a standard bottle in these instances.
-But if your bar attendant has a good eye, and a good wine pourer, don’t worry if perfect pours leave you with leftovers.
+But if your bar attendant has a good eye, and a good wine pourer, perfect pours will surely leave you with leftovers.
 Many liquor stores and other providers offer refunds on unopened bottles.
 Check with your wine seller before purchase to find out their refund policies.

 Bigger is Not Always Better: Choosing the Right Bottle

 In keeping with the impressiveness of their sizes, these bigger bottles are traditionally named after biblical kings.
 And, when done properly, the spectacle of serving from a large bottle can make your guests feel like royalty.
 But despite the variety of sizes, the same unit standard holds.
 So does the conversion rate for that standard of 750ml to oz.

 Great for a single person’s meal pairing of one large pour, or for two people to enjoy a small glass apiece.
 Also good for small attendance tastings when you don’t want a lot of leftovers.

 Look at one and a half pours per person on this one, or two larger than normal pours.
 Like a split, this also works well for tasting events.

 When in doubt, choose this option.
 It serves two to three guests, depending on the amount you pour per glass.
 These are ideal for events with bars, where easy pouring and more glasses per bottle mean a faster service.

 Nice to have a few of these on hand for larger dinner parties and mid-size events.
 Given their bulk, they’re not quite as easy to pour as a standard.
 Best to utilize these at not-too-busy bars, or table-side where the pour itself is its own event.

 (Image credit to https://www.vintageroots.co.uk/blog/guide-to-wine-bottle-sizes/)

 Hefty but still finessable, the Jeroboam is a joy at table-side servings.
 When the wax is part of the sealing process, the sheer amount here can get messy.
 Having a napkin beneath and one on hand for wiping can prevent debris from falling on the table or in the bottle.

 At about 36 glasses per bottle, the Rehoboam moves us into some remarkable size options.
 This one and the ones below it take a bit more care when serving.
 But if you have a lot of guests and are setting up for toasts, this could be the way to go.
 Just give yourself a little extra room and time to manage such a beast of a bottle.

-- Methuselah (8x standard bottle = 6000ml or 202.9 oz)–
+7. Methuselah (8x standard bottle = 6000ml or 202.9 oz)–

-- Salmanazar (12x standard bottle = 9000ml or 304.3 oz)–
+8. Salmanazar (12x standard bottle = 9000ml or 304.3 oz)–

-- Balthazar (16x standard bottle = 12,000ml or 405.8 oz)–
+9. Balthazar (16x standard bottle = 12,000ml or 405.8 oz)–

-- Nebuchadnezzar (20x standard = 15,000ml or 507.2 oz)–
+10. Nebuchadnezzar (20x standard = 15,000ml or 507.2 oz)–

 As we’ve seen, there are a wealth of choices for bottle sizes when choosing the right quantity for your event.
 Your local wine seller can provide information about specific bottle options for your favorite maker or variety.
 And if they don’t have a given bottle size on hand or too few for your needs, inquire about special orders.

 Be sure to check out our other articles to ensure your next wine-centric event is as impressive as it is entertaining.
 And, don’t hesitate to leave us any comments or questions you have.
-Thanks for reading!